oomph-lib/oomph-lib/CONTRIBUTING.md

 automatically be enabled for you.

 Whenever you push to a branch in your GitHub repository, the `clang-format` GitHub Action will be triggered and run.

-PUNEET/hierher: PLEASE CHECK/UPDATE, OR GIVE ME TEXT TO DO SO (**Note:** this Action does exclude the
-`main` branch and it assumes that you won't touch your `development` branch, but it should be clear after reading this guide that you should never push to them directly anyway!)
+(**Note:** this Action excludes the `main` branch, but it should be clear after reading this guide that you should never push to `main` directly anyway!)
 After formatting your code it will create an extra commit containing any changes that were made.
 If your code did not require any changes, an additional commit will not be created.

 To manually format specific files containing C++ code with `clang-format`, you will need to pass their names to the `clang-format` command and also specify the `-i` and `--style=file` flags.
 These flags specify that the formatting should be performed "in-place" and using the style specification provided in the `.clang-format` file (which should be located either in the current directory or in one of its parent directories -- the "nearest one" is used), respectively.
 For example, to format two files named `file1.cc` and `file2.cc`, use the following:
 ```bash
 >>> clang-format -i --style=file file1.cc file2.cc